 It’s not always about race and sexual misconduct with Sterling though.
 On one occasion he refused to cover costs for prostate cancer surgery for assistant coach Kim Hughes because the surgery would have been outside of the Clippers’ healthcare network.

 “I contacted the Clippers about medical coverage and they said the surgery wouldn’t be covered,” Hughes said.
 “I said, ‘Are you kidding me?’
 And they said if they did it for one person, they’d have to do for everybody else.”

 Luckily for Hughes some of the players were alerted to his plight by Mike Dunleavy and they pitched in to pay for the surgery.

 Outside of these actions Sterling has ridiculed his own players during games while sitting court side.
 Mix with that the cold and callous nature in which he has run the team for most of his tenure and you have a pretty horrible guy and owner.
-Somehow luck has taken a liking to Sterling who has been rewarded in recent drafts, and via trade.
+Somehow luck has taken a liking to Sterling who has been rewarded in recent drafts and via trade.
 So will his nature allow the Clippers to progress into champions or at least perennial championship contenders?
 Who knows.
-But with a guy like Sterling he’ll probably find a way to continue unscrupulous behavior while hitching his wagon onto the excitement of the Clippers.
+A guy like Sterling will probably find a way to continue unscrupulous behavior while hitching his wagon onto the excitement of the Clippers.